iaacornus/silverblue-postinstall_upgrade/README.md

 You can also instead use a script to echo to the file, but it would not persist in boot, thus you may need systemd service if you would go to this route.

-## Set sleep (suspend) mode to deep sleep if battery drains fast in s2idle
+## Set suspend to deep sleep

+**Only if your laptop drains fast under `s2idle`**

-In some laptop, the battery drains rapidly under s2idle, particularly those with Alder Lake CPUs.
+In some laptop, the battery drains rapidly when suspended under `s2idle`, particularly those with Alder Lake CPUs.
 To fix this, you can set the kernel parameters with `mem_sleep_default=deep`.
 To do this properly, use the command, `grubby`:

 ```
 sudo grubby --update-kernel=ALL --args="mem_sleep_default=deep"